Eligibility and Requirements

 Can my family be included in my work permit application?

-If you are applying for an employer-supported work permit, you may be eligible to have your spouse and dependent children accompany you to Canada.
-If your children are school-aged and are in Canada, they may attend Canadian educational institutions without requiring a separate study permit.
-Your spouse or partner may also be eligible to apply for an open work permit, allowing them to work for any employer in Canada.
+If you are applying for an employer-supported Canadian work permit, you may be eligible to have your spouse and dependent children accompany you to Canada.
+If your children are of school age and are in Canada, they may attend Canadian educational institutions by getting study permits.
+Your spouse or partner may also be eligible to apply for an open work permit that allows the spouse to work for any employer in Canada.

 The government processing fee for a closed work permit is $155 CAD per person or $255 per person for an open work permit.
-If you are restoring a work permit or applying as a group of performing artists, additional fees will apply.
+If you are restoring a work permit or applying for your own work permit as a group of performing artists, additional fees will apply.

 The processing time for a work permit application depends on the type of permit and the applicant’s country of residence at the time of application.
-Processing times range anywhere from a few weeks to several months.
+It can range from a few weeks to several months.

 It’s important to note that the cost and processing time may vary depending on the specific type of work permit and the individual’s circumstances.
 It’s always best to check with Immigration, Refugees and Citizenship Canada (IRCC) for the most up-to-date information.

-Moreover, if you are hiring an immigration lawyer for your work permit application, then you should add the lawyer’s fee to the government fees above.
+Moreover, if you are hiring an immigration lawyer for your work permit application, then you should add the lawyer’s fee on top of the government fees above.
 Typically, the lawyer’s fee for such an application will range somewhere between $3,500 and $8,500, depending on the immigration program you apply under.

 Sobirovs Law Firm